 Solo travel can bring new challenges and rewards to your life.
 But your first solo trip doesn’t need to be a total whirlwind.
 With careful planning, research, learning from the experiences of other women, and choosing the right destination for you - it’s different for everyone - your first solo trip can be a breeze.

-20th century British travel writer Freya Stark said: “To awaken quite alone in a strange town is one of the most pleasant sensations in the world.”
+20th-century British travel writer Freya Stark said: “To awaken quite alone in a strange town is one of the most pleasant sensations in the world.”
 Many years later, her words still hold true.
-Whether you have just finished high school or you have recently entered retirement, considere travelling solo at least once in your life.
+Whether you have just finished high school or you have recently entered retirement, consider travelling solo at least once in your life.

 Before you book those tickets, you probably have a few questions.
 You might be wondering, where is safe for solo female travellers?
 Or how do I safely travel solo?
 Well, we have you covered.
 Here are a few places you might like to consider as your first solo travel destination.